apollographql/router/.changesets/feat_garypen_4370_rhai_request_id.md

 }
 ```

-Note: We have chosen to expose this Context data directly from Request/Response objects rather than on the Context object to avoid the possibility of name collisions (with "id") in the context data.
+> Note: We expose this `Context` data directly from `Request` and `Response` objects, rather than on the `Context` object, to avoid the possibility of name collisions (e.g., with "id") in the context data itself.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/4374